windtheminer/sodium-fabric-con-edit/README.md

 ## ✅ Hardware Compatibility

-We only provide support for graphics cards which have up-to-date drivers for OpenGL 4.6.
-Most graphics cards which have been released since year 2010 are supported, such as the...
+We only provide support for graphics cards which have up-to-date drivers for OpenGL 2.1-4.6 Most graphics cards which have been released since year 2010 are supported, such as the...

-- AMD Radeon HD 7000 Series (GCN 1) or newer
-- NVIDIA GeForce 400 Series (Fermi) or newer
-- Intel HD Graphics 500 Series (Skylake) or newer
+- mali (G.x.xx), adreno (6xx 7xx 8xx), powerVR xxx newer

-In some cases, older graphics cards may also work (so long as they have up-to-date drivers which have support for OpenGL 3.3), but they are not officially supported, and may not be compatible with future versions of Sodium.
+In some cases, older graphics cards may also work (so long as they have up-to-date drivers which have support for OpenGL 2.1), but they are officially supported, and may not be compatible with future versions of Sodium.

 #### OpenGL Compatibility Layers

-Devices which need to use OpenGL translation layers (such as GL4ES, ANGLE, etc) are not supported and will very likely not work with Sodium.
+Devices which need to use OpenGL translation layers (such as GL4ES, ANGLE, etc) are supported and will very likely work with Sodium.
 These translation layers do not implement required functionality and they suffer from underlying driver bugs which cannot be worked around.

 ## 🛠️ Developer Guide